dfhoughton/jobrog/README.md

 There are many alternatives to JobLog.
 One can use [Harvest](https://www.getharvest.com/), for instance.
 The advantages of JobLog over these alternatives are
 * your data is on your own machine; it is your own file; you can keep it across changes of employer
-* if live on the command line, or typically have one handy, the mental context switch, and manual dexterity, is less when one changes tasks; one simply tabs to the command line and types `job a new thing I'm doing`
+* if you live on the command line, or typically have one handy, the mental context switch and manual dexterity required is less when one changes tasks; one simply tabs to the command line and types `job a new thing I'm doing`
-* it doesn't need and internet connection
+* it doesn't need any internet connection
 * job log is blazingly fast
 * job log keeps random notes for you as well as events; this sometimes is helpful